astronomer/docs/astro/create-first-dag.md

 Astro trials have some limitations that aren't present in the paid product:

-- You can only create Deployments in standard clusters, which are clusters that are shared with other Astro users.
+- You can only create Deployments in standard, multi-tenant clusters.
 - You can only have up to two Deployments at any given time.
 - You can only configure the `default` worker queue, and you can only have a maximum worker count of two.